kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere.md

     enabled: false
   notification:        # It supports notification management in multi-tenant Kubernetes clusters.
 It allows you to set AlertManager as its sender, and receivers include Email, Wechat Work, and Slack.
     enabled: false
-  openpitrix:          # Whether to install KubeSphere Application Store.
+  openpitrix:          # Whether to install KubeSphere App Store.
 It provides an application store for Helm-based applications, and offer application lifecycle management
     enabled: false
   servicemesh:         # Whether to install KubeSphere Service Mesh (Istio-based).
 It provides fine-grained traffic management, observability and tracing, and offer visualization for traffic topology
     enabled: false